Not Yet At Ease

 Duration, 2′ 47″

-Indian Porter Corps open theatre at Kut at the Imperial War Museum Archives depicts three dancing figures shrouded in white, dancing for a group of men seated around them in an open field.
+A photograph labeled ‘Indian Porter Corps open theatre at Kut’ in the Imperial War Museum Archives depicts three figures shrouded in white, dancing for a group of men seated in an open field.
 A Sergeant or officer stands with a cane, in the upper right hand corner of the frame.
-The performers, and the majority of the men, are porters – members of the Indian Labour Corps, who form an important part of the narrative of this installation.
-In Three Shadows, these dancing figures in white have been isolated and animated to render them into ghostly spinning spectres.
+The performers, and the majority of the men, are porters – members of the Indian Labour Corps, an often forgotten part of the Military as they performed the enormous menial labour of keeping millions of soldiers and their horses fed, the dead removed, and camp set up.
+In Three Shadows, these dancing figures in white have been isolated to present them as ghostly spinning spectres.

-Iteration shown at: The Laughter of Tears, Kunstverein Braunschweig, Germany (2021)
+Iteration shown at: Kunstverein Braunschweig, Germany (2021)

 Group Photo